-Immigration to Manitoba, Canada through the Manitoba Human Capital Pathway (HCP) is one of the upcoming changes to the Manitoba Provincial Nominee Program (MPNP), now scheduled to come into effect in February, 2019.
+Immigration to Manitoba, Canada through the Manitoba Human Capital Pathway (HCP) is one of the upcoming changes to the Manitoba Provincial Nominee Program (MPNP), scheduled to come into effect at some point in 2019.
 The Human Capital Pathway will target international applicants who have skilled work experience and training in one of the occupations on Manitoba’s in-demand occupations list.

 As the Manitoba Human Capital Pathway will not be aligned with the federal Express Entry system, potential candidates do not need an Express Entry profile in order to apply.
 Successful applicants to the HCP will receive a Letter of Advice to Apply (LAA) – as is currently the case for Manitoba’s skilled worker categories – and may then apply directly to the Canadian government for permanent resident status.

 Follows these steps to secure a provincial nomination from Manitoba.

 The Manitoba Human Capital Pathway maintains the current requirement that potential applicants obtain at least 60 points on the MPNP Points Assessment grid.
 In addition, potential applicants need to meet certain further eligibility criteria, outlined below.